 5. THE GREAT SCIENTIFIC QUESTIONS

-WTM FAQ 5.6 How did unconditionally selfless behaviour become instinctive? / How do you explain the transition from love-indoctrination creating selfless behaviour, to that behaviour becoming instinctive?
+WTM FAQ 5.6 How did unconditionally selfless behaviour become instinctive? / How do you explain the transition from Love-Indoctrination creating selfless behaviour, to that behaviour becoming instinctive?

 So how did humans develop unconditionally selfless, fully cooperative instincts?
-As Jeremy also explains in Part 3 of THE Interview, the answer was through the nurturing-based ‘love-indoctrination’ process: while a mother’s maternal instinct to care for her offspring is selfish (which, as mentioned, genetic traits normally have to be for them to reproduce and carry on into the next generation), from the infant’s perspective the maternalism has the appearance of being selfless.
-From the infant’s perspective, it is being treated unconditionally selflesslythe mother is giving her offspring food, warmth, shelter, support and protection for apparently nothing in return.
-So it follows that if the infant can remain in infancy for an extended period and be treated with a lot of seemingly altruistic love, it will be indoctrinated with that selfless love and grow up to behave accordinglyand over many generations that behaviour will become instinctive because genetic selection will inevitably follow and reinforce any development process occurring in a species; the difficulty lay in getting the development of unconditional selflessness to occur in the first place, for once it was regularly occurring it would naturally become instinctive over time.
+As Jeremy further explains in Part 3 of THE Interview, the answer was through the nurturing-based ‘Love-Indoctrination’ process: while a mother’s maternal instinct to care for her offspring is selfish (which, as mentioned, genetic traits normally have to be for them to reproduce and carry on into the next generation), from the infant’s perspective the maternalism has the appearance of being selfless.
+From the infant’s perspective, it is being treated unconditionally selflessly—the mother is giving her offspring food, warmth, shelter, support and protection for apparently nothing in return.
+So it follows that if the infant can remain in infancy for an extended period and be treated with a lot of seemingly altruistic love, it will be indoctrinated with that selfless love and grow up to behave accordingly—and over many generations that behaviour will become instinctive because genetic selection will inevitably follow and reinforce any development process occurring in a species; the difficulty lay in getting the development of unconditional selflessness to occur in the first place, for once it was regularly occurring it would naturally become instinctive over time.
 And if we think about primates, being semi-upright from living in trees, swinging from branch to branch, and thus having their arms free to hold a dependent infant, it’s clear that they are especially facilitated to support and prolong the mother-infant relationship, and so develop this nurtured, loving, cooperative behaviour.
-(This love-indoctrination process is presented in Freedom Essay 21, and in full in chapter 5 of FREEDOM.)
+(This Love-Indoctrination process is presented in Freedom Essay 21, and in full in chapter 5 of FREEDOM.)

-So we can now understand why genetic selection would inevitably follow and reinforce selfless behaviour that resulted from love-indoctrination: natural variation means that some individuals in a population would have an instinctive propensity or adaptation for selfless behaviour, and, as explained, normally those individuals would self-eliminate, and so those traits would not be passed on, however, in a love-indoctrinated society they would not self-eliminate because all the other members of the population would also be behaving selflessly.
-In fact, in a population where all the individuals have been trained to behave unconditionally selflessly, individuals with an instinctive adaptation for selfless behaviour would thrive.
-As a result they would produce more offspring than those without that instinctive adaptation, and so over many generations the adaptation would spread through the entire species, which is how humanity gained its unconditionally selfless instinctive moral soul.
-Again, the difficulty was not in getting selfless behaviour to become instinctive, it was getting the selfless behaviour to occur in the first place, which is what is so significant about the love-indoctrination process.
+Understanding what instincts and natural selection are allows us to understand why genetic selection would inevitably follow and reinforce the selfless behaviour that resulted from Love-Indoctrination: natural variation means that some individuals in a population would have an instinctive propensity or adaptation towards selfless behaviour, and, as explained, normally those individuals would be at a dis-‘advantage’—they would self-eliminate—and so those traits would not be passed on; however, in a Love-Indoctrinated society they would not self-eliminate because all the members of the population would also be behaving selflessly.
+In fact, in a population where all the individuals have been trained to behave unconditionally selflessly, an instinctive adaptation for selfless behaviour would be an ‘advantage’—not in a selfish, competitive sense, but an ‘advantage’ in the sense that it is in-line with the selfless direction that Love-Indoctrination had established; as a result individuals with selfless adaptations would thrive.
+It follows that these individuals would produce more offspring than those without the selfless adaptations, and so over many generations the selfless adaptations would spread through the entire species, which is how humanity gained its unconditionally selfless instinctive moral soul.
+Again, genetic selection will inevitably follow and reinforce any development process occurring in a species; the difficulty lay in getting the development of unconditional selflessness to occur in the first place, for once it was regularly occurring it would naturally become instinctive over time—and that is what the Love-Indoctrination process did, it allowed unconditionally selfless behaviour to regularly occur and thus become instinctive.

 – – – – – – – – – – – – – – – – – –